scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 PCBs do not traverse peering links.
 Instead, peering links are announced along with a regular path in a PCB.
 If both ASes at either end of a peering link have registered path segments that include this specific peering link, then it is possible to use this peering link during segment combination to create the end-to-end path.

-### Extending a PCB
+### Appending Entries to a PCB

 Every propagation period (as configured by the AS), the Control Service:

 - selects the best combinations of PCBs and interfaces connecting to a neighboring AS (i.e. a child AS or a core AS).
 This is described in [](#selection).
 - propagates each selected PCB to the selected egress interface(s) associated with it.
 This is described in [](#path-segment-prop).

-For every selected PCB and egress interface combination, the AS extends the PCB by adding an *AS entry* to the selected PCB.
+For every selected PCB and egress interface combination, the AS appends an *AS entry* to the selected PCB.
 This includes a Hop Field that specifies the ingress and egress interface for the packet forwarding through this AS, in the beaconing direction.
 The AS entry can also contain peer entries.

 ### PCB Propagation - Illustrated Examples

 The following three figures show how intra-ISD PCB propagation works, from the ISD's core AS down to child ASes.
-For the sake of illustration, the interfaces of each AS are numbered with integer values.
+Interface identifiers of each AS are numbered with integer values while ASes are described with an upper case letter for the sake of illustration.

 In {{figure-3a}} below, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB "a" leaves core AS X via egress interface "2", whereas PCB "b" is sent over egress interface "1".
 Core AS X adds the respective egress information to the PCBs when sending them off, as can be seen in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).